ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 Multiple streams can map to the same target-facing socket, but a single stream cannot be mapped to multiple target-facing sockets.
+Each stream MUST also be associated with a single Packet Transform.

 This mapping guarantees that any HTTP Datagram using a stream sent from the client to the proxy in tunnelled mode can be sent to the correct